TECHNOLOGY, LAW, AND LEADERSHIP IMPORTANT COURSE INFORMATION – FALL 2020

 - Wednesday, December 16, 2020 (*one week after the last day of exams*): Final drafts are due.

 With respect to deadlines, follow the dates listed above rather than the schedule listed in the guidelines.

-The official course policy on due dates is this: There will be no extensions or exceptions to assignment deadlines.
-Do not be late with the assignments.
+The official course policy on due dates is this: There will be no extensions or exceptions to assignment deadlines. except in the case of rare, dire, and unanticipated emergency, and then only with the approval of the Associate Dean for Academic Affairs or the Vice Dean.
+Do not be late.